Arjun-G-Ravi/AI-Notes/04_NLP/10_Transformers.md

 - It has an encoder decoder architecture
 - Positional encoding
 - The context of the input is captured using self attention mechanism with QKV system
-- The self-attention is performed parallaly as multi-head attention
+- The self-attention is performed parallelly in multiple heads (multi-head attention)
 - The feed forward layers helps processes the outputs of the self-attention layer independently for each position in the sequence
 - Masking is done during the training
 - Further optimisation for stability and performance